-Each tower charges you a fee.
-You can also visit the catacombs and do a guided tour (kids under 6 are free).
+- You can also visit the catacombs and do a guided tour for about $6,5 (kids under 6 can enter for free).
 The tours take place several times a day and last about 30 minutes.

 Schönbrunn Palace, a UNESCO World Cultural Heritage Site, is one of the best places to visit in the winter.

-Schloss Belvedere, another UNESCO World Heritage Site, is another place to add to your winter itinerary.
+Schloss Belvedere, another UNESCO World Heritage Site, is also a place to add to your winter itinerary.

 From the middle of January to the beginning of March, hop on the ice and do some rounds.

 Okay, while Vienna is not a paradise for winter sports lovers, you can do some winter sports here.
 So, head to the ice rink and skate in the beautiful surroundings of the City Hall (Rathaus).
 There are also some more ice rinks if you visit before January, so make sure to check out different ice skating opportunities.